PaulHatch/semantic-version/guide.md

 The only real limitation of this strategy is that it does not allow for multiple versions to receive ongoing updates, which may be necessary for certain types of projects which are distributed and receive ongoing maintenance of older versions.
 This is in contrast to projects that are developed only for a single deployment and are not distributed.

 Tags should generally not be created automatically as part of the build, which can cause strange behavior unless you've taken care to prevent race conditions.
-Creating tags automatically also largely negates the purpose of this strategy as only build automated test.
+Creating tags automatically also largely negates the purpose of this strategy.

 _This is the default behavior, so no special options are required._